marqo-ai/marqo/src/marqo/README.md

 $ sudo apt-get update
 $ sudo apt-get install -y nvidia-docker2
 ```
-Once this is installed, one of the previous Docker commands can be run (either step B., C., or D.).
+Once this is installed, you can include `--gpus all` in the `docker run` command to allow the GPU to be used within Marqo.

 ### Using Marqo on an AWS EC2 machine
 #### (Note: This is not recommended for production use cases.)